 They worked to obtain loans from the federal government, through REA to get started.
 Today, Beltrami Electric Cooperative, Inc. is their legacy.
-What would they think today to see the project they worked so hard to get started grow to almost 17,900 members?
+What would they think today to see the project they worked so hard to get started grow to more than 18,100 members?
 We have no doubt they would be proud of this cooperative’s history.

 Beltrami Electric has been blessed with growth through most of its history.
 However, the early years were tough as agriculture was hit hard and net out-migration from 1950-1960 reached 20%.
 Leaders did what was needed to survive those times.
 Following the 1960’s, steady growth helped the cooperative expand and improve its distribution plant.
 The cooperative experienced load growth at about 2% per year throughout the 1990’s and up through 2006.

 In the late 60’s and 70’s, underground distribution became popular.
 The first underground cable available was not of high quality and pre-maturely had to be replaced.
 Today our system consists of over 70% underground.
 Underground (or the absence of overhead) is pleasing to the eye, and most would say to the environment too.
 But it does come with a cost; including both a higher cost to install and a higher cost to repair, compared to overhead lines.